manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

         res.end("I have received a request, and this is my response.");
     });

-As you can see, the HTTP server code will call this function with two parameters, every time the HTTP server receives an incoming request: we call the first one `req`, because it is an object containing information about the incoming request, and `res`, because this is an object containing functions which allow use to respond to the incoming request - like the function `end` that is used to send an HTTP response and immediately finish response handling (which makes our code ready to handle another request).
+As you can see, the HTTP server code will call this function with two parameters, every time the HTTP server receives an incoming request: we call the first one `req`, because it is an object containing information about the incoming *request*, and the second one `res`, because this is an object containing functions which allow use to *respond* to the incoming request - like the function `end` that is used to send an HTTP response and immediately finish response handling.

 Still, running `node index.js` simply throws us back to the command line, with nothing happening.